I normally drink hot tea in the morning. It’s been my morning drink of choice since I was a kid. My favorite is earl grey with milk and sugar.

 I’m really happy to have found SKS Bottle and Packaging.
 I’m sure I will be ordering more in the future.
 I’m also excited to come up with more projects for the SKS Clear Glass Beverage Bottles I purchased for this recipe.
 They are perfect for sauces, dresses, and more so I’m sure I will find many uses for them.

-Now that you know a good option for how to store and/or give this syrup as a gift, it’s time to learn how to make the recipe.
+Now that you know a good option for how to store and/or give this coffee syrup as a gift, it’s time to learn how to make the recipe.

-Salted Caramel Syrup for Coffee
+Salted Caramel Coffee Syrup

 - 1 cup sugar